All Episodes

 He said he ordered it.

-They asked him where is it?
+They asked him, where is it?

 Do you have the drug with you?

-They said he said, No, I never got it.
+He said, no, I never got it.

 You know, I did order it, but I never got it.